Rewards of Giving.

-Since 2011, the German Prize for Civic Engagement has been provided by the "Bündnis für Gemeinnützigkeit".
+The German Prize for Civic Engagement is provided by the "Bündnis für Gemeinnützigkeit".
 The alliance is an affiliation of the main umbrella and independent organisations from the third sector, as well as experts and scientists. www.buendnis-gemeinnuetzigkeit.org

 The German Prize for Civic Engagement has been funded from the outset by the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth and the Generali Future Fund.